knative/docs/docs/install/operator/configuring-eventing-cr.md

 - [Private repository and private secret](#private-repository-and-private-secrets)
 - [Configuring default broker class](#configuring-default-broker-class)

-__NOTE:__ Kubernetes spec level policies cannot be configured using the Knative operators.

 ## Private repository and private secrets

 The Knative Eventing operator CR is configured the same way as the Knative Serving operator CR.
 For more information,